2012 Progress Report on US Leadership in Global Agricultural Development

 The report concludes that while this recent progress should be celebrated, the hard work is just beginning.
-This is the second in a series of annual reports tracking changes to the U.S. government’s global agricultural development policy.
-Learn more about these reports and others on global agriculture and food security on the Global Agricultural Development Initiative website.
+This is the second in a series of annual reports tracking changes to the US government’s global agricultural development policy.